How to Improve Eyewash Station Safety in Healthcare Workspaces

 OSHA 29 CFR 1910.151(c) requires employers to provide eyewash stations where workers may be exposed to injurious corrosive materials, but equipment alone isn’t enough.
 If eyewash stations are difficult to find, improperly labeled.
 Or blocked from view, staff may be delayed in responding during an emergency.

-How to Improve Eyewash Stations Visibility and Access
+How Can You Improve Eyewash Stations Visibility and Access?

-Eyewash stations are a critical part of chemical safety protocol.
-However, they only work if staff can locate and operate them immediately in an emergency.
-In both labs and SPDs, it's common for stations to be blocked by carts, hidden behind doors, or unmarked due to worn or missing signage.
+An eyewash station is a critical part of chemical safety, but it only helps if staff can locate and operate it immediately in an emergency.
+In labs and SPDs, stations are often blocked by carts, hidden behind doors, or effectively invisible because eye wash signage is worn, missing, or inconsistent.

 To improve response times and ensure compliance with American National Standards Institute (ANSI) Z358.1-2014, facilities should prioritize consistent labeling and clear, standardized signage.
 Recommended practices for eyewash station placement and labeling: